Ali Nagi Huseynov: Life

 During the period from 30 November to 11 December 1942, Units of the 402nd Rifle Division in fierce battles liberated the settlements of Otrashnikovo, Staro-Bukhirovo, Shirkutovskoye, Khokhlatsky, Smirnovka, Poti-Onin, Sborny, Naydenovsky.
 The fighting was carried out without the support of tanks and with weak artillery support.
 In December 1942 he was transferred to service in the rear and reserve units, including as part of the 1st Belorussian Front.

 At the end of the war A military commander of Charlottenburg district of Berlin, responsible for the restoration of the city, namely the supply of water, light, food products, opening stores.
-After establishing the order and ending the active phase of the post-war proceedings and determining new tasks, establishing contacts with the civilian population and the new German authorities, colonel Huseynov received an invitation to return to Azerbaijan.
-At the Ministry of Education of the Republic, he became deputy minister for military training.
-Since December 1945 in reserve.
+After establishing the order and ending the active phase of the post-war proceedings and determining new tasks, establishing contacts with the civilian population and the new German authorities.

+After the end of the war, Huseynov was dismissed from his post for health reasons in July and appointed acting Deputy People's Commissar of Education for Military Training of the Azerbaijan SSR.
+He was transferred to the reserve due to illness on 14 December 1945.
+Huseynov died in Baku on 27 January 1957.

+Awards and honors

 Awards: the Order of Lenin, two Orders of the Red Banner, the Order of the Red Star, the medal "For the Defense of the Caucasus", other medals, and personalized weapons.

 A school carries his name and a street in his birth town of Salyan, Azerbaijan.